microhardsmith/tenet/common/src/main/c/build.md

 building shared : `clang -fcolor-diagnostics -fansi-escape-codes -g -shared -fPIC -O2 -o lib_macos.dylib -v lib_macos.c`

-then copy the shared library under /resources/lib to use them.
+Then copy the shared library under /resources/lib to use them.

+Method start with w means implemented in windows.
+Method start with l means implemented in linux.
+Method start with m means implemented in macos.
+Method start with g means implemented in all platform.